thureintun234/evoucher-api/README.md

 ### Configuration

 - change .env-sample to .env file in root directory
-- add resources and keys in .env file
+- keys are already added

 ### Installing and Start